What is Kundalini?

 The Sun and Moon are two crucial astrological elements on which the process of Kundalini awakening hangs.
 Their interplay can significantly impact one’s energy dynamics, emotional states, and spiritual experiences.

-The Moon also amplifies intuition and psychic abilities, which can be used to help a person understand and navigate the Kundalini experiences.
+The Moon also plays a significant role by amplifying intuition and psychic sensitivity, helping individuals better understand and navigate their Kundalini experiences with awareness.
 For new moons, one may feel a strong urge to set intentions for spiritual growth and self-discovery, thus resonating with their awakening journey.

 The Dual Nature of Kundalini Awakening

 While the awakening of Kundalini can lead to profound spiritual growth and enlightenment, it can also trigger challenges.
 The process often brings unresolved issues to the surface, leading to emotional turmoil and discomfort.
-This duality highlights the importance of being prepared and grounded throughout the journey.
+This duality emphasizes the importance of staying prepared, grounded, and conscious throughout the entire journey.

 While there are both good and bad feelings associated with a Kundalini awakening, most people feel inspiration, creativity, and a sense of oneness with the universe.
 However, negative experiences may include anxiety, confusion, or physical discomfort.
 This unpredictability can be scary, especially for those who have never experienced spiritual practices.